PhD Elevate Scholarship - CQUniversity, Reef Trust and Burnett Mary Regional Group Partnership (Sediment Provenance)

 If available, please include examples of scientific writing (e.g. published scientific articles, research reports, thesis) in the scholarship application.

-The application should be submitted by e-mail to Associate Professor Emma Jackson no later than close of business (5 pm EST) on the 22nd of February 2021.
+The application should be submitted by e-mail to Associate Professor Emma Jackson.
 The commencement date is negotiable.
 Please contact Emma Jackson for any questions regarding the project and flexibility options of location for initial commencement until the student can be located at CMERC, Gladstone.
 Please include in the application:

 - A letter of motivation describing your skills and research expertise,